 The position in the city is fortunate, by connecting bike lanes and roads to Cruquius more activity will be triggered.
 The existing silo’s winecrates and cranes are characteristic to the site and provide diverse space for different events and activity.

 By making space, removing fences, demolishing buildings or painting them black, a flexible new public space is created.
 The black boxes become beacons in the skyline of transition.
 Connections to the waterside and the greater surrounding are achieved.

-By reshaping the Cruquiusroad, planting herbs, applying yellow signage to the surface and installing clip-on’s and plug -in’s and painting black hangars a new flexible public space created where events of different nature can be organised.
-Ferries to Sporenburg and Zeeburgerisland connect Cruquius even better.
-The temporary use improves the identity of this area in transistion.
+By reshaping the Cruquiusroad, planting herbs, applying yellow signage to the surface and installing clip-on’s and plug -in’s and painting black hangars a new flexible public space created where events of different natures can be organized.
+Ferries to Sporenburg and Zeeburgerisland connect Cruquius to a greater degree while the the temporary use improves the identity of this area in transition.

-The flexible space is guaranteed, the banks of the Nieuwe Vaart become more soft and green.
-Small streets of the pier are focussed on the Entrepotdock.
-The open landscape atmosphere on the south connects Cruquius to the Nieuwe Vaart.
+The flexible space is guaranteed, the banks of the Nieuwe Vaart become softer and green.
+Small streets of the pier are focused on the Entrepotdock.
+The open landscape atmosphere on the south connects Cruquius to the Nieuwe Vaart

 - Location: Cruquiusweg, Amsterdam, Netherlands

 - winner competition: 2010

 t = 02